rusthon/Rusthon/README.md

 	yield (generator functions)
 	regular and lambda functions
 	function calls with *args and **kwargs

+####Language Keywords

+	global, nonlocal
+	while, for, continue, break
+	if, elif, else
+	try, except, raise
+	def, lambda
+	new, class
+	from, import, as
+	pass, assert
+	and, or, is, in, not
+	return, yield

 ####HTML DOM: for item in iterable
 	NodeList